Home AsiaOn the olive oil trail in Anatolia, Turkey

 Hisar Özgürlük Caddesi Özgürlük Cad, 09270 Didim/Aydın, Turkey

-DISCOVER ONE OF THE OLDEST OLIVE TREES IN THE WORLD
+DISCOVERING ONE OF THE OLDEST OLIVE TREES IN THE WORLD

-DISCOVERY OF THE DEGIRMEN FARM AND ITS MUSEUM
+DISCOVERING THE DEGIRMEN FARM AND ITS MUSEUM

 The Degirmen farm in Kusadasi is an ideal place to spend a day with the family.
 You can discover a variety of animals, birds, and plants, as well as a restaurant that offers traditional Turkish cuisine.
 The restaurant is located in a natural and warm setting.
-Since we were there in the morning, we were treated to a Turkish breakfast based mainly on fresh cheese, spinach, eggs, and various flatbreads.
+Since we were there in the morning, we were treated to a Turkish breakfast consisting mainly of fresh cheese, spinach, eggs, and various flatbreads.

-Degirmen Farm
+The Degirmen Farm

 Link to the farm’s website

-WHERE TO SLEEP IN THE AYDIN PROVINCE?
+WHERE TO SLEEP IN AYDIN PROVINCE?

 The DoubleTree by Hilton hotel in Kusadasi